MingYuanKee/htx-onboardingsystem/README.md

 exit<br>
 docker compose up -d --build<br>

-When an employee account is created, I have chosen the 'employee issues (laptop, staff pass, welcome goody bag)'.
-This means in a positive scenario, there should be 1 employee record created and 3 tasks created, which are associated to that new employee account which was created.
+When an employee account is created, I have chosen the 'employee issues (laptop, staff pass, welcome goody bag)' as per the instructions written in the PDF.
+This means in a positive scenario, there should be 1 employee record created and 3 tasks associated to that new employee account, created.

 As the requirement includes 'manage failures during the integration process', there will be a negative test scenario where the onboarding process is unsuccessful and no employee account and no tasks are created (rollback).